TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/gateway-server.md

 The Gateway Server supports connection of gateways using the Basic Station protocol.

-- `gs.basic-station.fallback-frequency-plan-id`: Fallback frequency plan ID for non-registered gateways
 - `gs.basic-station.listen`: Address for the Basic Station frontend to listen on (default ":1887")
 - `gs.basic-station.listen-tls`: Address for the Basic Station frontend to listen on (with TLS) (default ":8887")
 - `gs.basic-station.use-traffic-tls-address`: Use WSS for the traffic address regardless of the TLS setting (default "false")

+The frequency plan to use for unregistered gateways can be set using `gs.basic-station.fallback-frequency-plan-id`.
+Note that `gs.require-registered-gateways` must be set to false for this to take effect.
+- `gs.basic-station.fallback-frequency-plan-id`: Fallback frequency plan ID for non-registered gateways

 ## MQTT Options